cproctor/bba/content/assignments/interface_design.md

 Develop and iterate some ideas for the user interface.
 You will need to articulate a rationale for your choices connected to learning.

-### Implementing the interface
+## Implementing the interface
-You may use any technology you want, but code is provided for Python, Scratch, and Processing.
+You may use any technology you want, but code is provided for Python and Processing.

-- If you want to use Scratch there is a Scratch3 extension coming...
-(Chris needs to update the old Scratch 2 extension).
-- If you want to use Processing, there is a client API coming as well.
+- If you want to use Processing, there is a [client API, along with a sample project]({static}/resources/treasure_api.zip) which we used in lab.
 - If you want to use Python, there is a [client API](https://github.com/cproctor/treasure/blob/master/treasure/api.py) and [demo command-line program](https://github.com/cproctor/treasure/blob/master/treasure/client.py) in the [Treasure repo](https://github.com/cproctor/treasure).
-If Python/Git/django/APIs/aahhh!!!! feels unfamiliar, but it's a learning opportunity you want to pursue, Chris will be happy to provide extensive support.
-Update: here's a [simpler example](https://github.com/cproctor/treasure/blob/master/treasure/client_autoplay.py) that uses autoplay.
-And here's an [example of an interface that inherits from the autoplay example](https://github.com/cproctor/treasure/blob/master/treasure/example_client.py), just as yours might.
+If this is new but it's a learning opportunity you want to pursue, Chris will be happy to provide extensive support.

-### Deliverables

-- Your interface, in some playable format.
-- Your code.
-- A brief writeup explaining your design choices in terms of learning.
-Explain how you want your user to think or interact with your interface, and connect this to specific design choices in the interface.
-Aim for ~300 words.
-Possible formats:
-    - Annotated screenshots, wireframes, or sketches (See Teacher Portal or Student Journalism in [Interface design case studies]({filename}/curriculum/interface.md))
-    - A list of user stories with interface features supporting them (See Interactive Storytelling in [Interface design case studies]({filename}/curriculum/interface.md))
-    - Several paragraphs summarizing your design process, explaining what you were trying to achieve and options you considered for achieving it.
+## A note on code reuse
+Computer science classes often borrow the concept of plagiarism from writing classes.
+However, in the real world, programmers freely borrow code from all over.
+It's still important to be honest--don't claim you did what you didn't--but you should feel free to use the provided code.
+If you are working with Processing, you may build your project off of the example project provided.
+You may re-use all the code from the Models and API layers, but you should write your own View layers.
+You may still borrow techniques from the examples provided, but you need to design and implement your own interface, not just tweak what's provided.